Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Methodology

 \subsubsection{Along-Path Corrections}

 It follows that the correlation values $\rho$ obtained from Equation~\ref{eqn:max_corr} for each event frame in the search space $\mathcal{S}$ attain their maximum for the frame corresponding to the mobile robot’s current location.
-Following~\cite{dall2021fast}, noise-level correlations are suppressed by applying a threshold $\bar{\rho}$:
+Following Dall'Osto et al.~\cite{dall2021fast}, noise-level correlations are suppressed by applying a threshold $\bar{\rho}$:

 The along-the-path offset $\Delta \rho$ is computed as a weighted average of the correlations $\rho$:

 where $u$ is the proportion of the distance traveled between the previous and current goal from Equation~\ref{eqn:dist_proportion}.
 The along-the-path correction $\Delta \rho$ is applied to the mobile robot's current goal as a scalar multiplicative factor: